2003 Chi-Chi's hepatitis A outbreak: Responses

 Chi-Chi's filed for Chapter 11 bankruptcy protection in October 2003.
 An order issued in bankruptcy court on February 17, 2004, allowed people affected by the outbreak to attempt to mediate and settle their claims against Chi-Chi's despite the company's bankruptcy status.
 When the lawsuits were settled, Chi-Chi's had 65 restaurants, fewer than half of the number four years prior.
 The chain closed its remaining restaurants on the weekend of September 18, 2004.

-In November 2003, the FDA issued a consumer alert and an import ban on green onions from four farms (including those that supplied green onions to Chi-Chi's) in Mexico.
-The import ban follows hepatitis A outbreaks in Georgia, Tennessee, and North Carolina in September 2003, a month prior.
-The restaurant chain removed green onions from their menu altogether.
+In November 2003, the FDA issued a consumer alert and an import ban on green onions from four farms in Mexico (including those that supplied green onions to Chi-Chi's).
+The import ban followed hepatitis A outbreaks in Georgia, Tennessee, and North Carolina in September 2003, a month prior.
+The restaurant chain removed green onions from its menu altogether.

+The Advisory Committee on Immunization Practices (ACIP) updated its guidelines in May 2006 to recommend universal hepatitis A vaccination for all children.
+The previous recommendation was vaccinating persons in groups shown to be at high risk for infection and children living in communities with high rates of disease.

 The outbreak and other E coli outbreaks throughout the early 2000s led to the adoption of the Food Safety Modernization Act in 2011.
 This gave the FDA new authority to regulate how foods are grown, harvested, and processed.